bpbond/dataprov/README.md

 **Lightweight** data provenance tracking.

 Currently this works as follows:
-* Each object to be tracked has an attribute `provenance` attached to it **once** via `createProvenance`.
+* Each object to be tracked has an attribute "provenance" attached to it **once** via `createProvenance`.
 This attribute essentially holds the provenance lookup name, and is a combination of the object's name and date/time.
 * The lookup name is used to pull out an element from a `.provenance_list` list, currently stored by default in the global environment.
-For example if object `x` has a `provenance` attribute of "x_12345", then `.provenance_list[["x_12345"]] holds the provenance record.
+For example if object `x` has a "provenance" attribute of "x_12345", then `.provenance_list[["x_12345"]] holds the provenance record.
 * This record is a data frame with timestamp, caller, message, and digest (MD5). `updateProvenance` only changes this, not the original object `x`, so avoiding (I hope) expensive copies.